Georgetown-Civic-Tech/DCRatMap/readme.md

 ## Goals

 - Build a database of rodent inspection and treatment in D.C.
-- Produce a heat map, using some opensource/public/free map library
+- Produce a map of rodent events, using some opensource/public/free map library
 - Integrate tools to take screenshots, track past events and hold authorities accountable.

 ## Description